A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Latent Space Interpretability Techniques

 \section{Latent Space Interpretability Techniques}

-While bfVAE promotes and learns disentangled LDs through capacity and dependence regulation, it itself does not explicitly identify feature–latent associations, motivating the need for dedicated latent space interpretability techniques to quantify, visualize, and interpret the disentangled LDs.
-We propose two techniques -- FVH-LT and DBSR-LS -- below.
-To enable stable aggregation of FVH-LT and DBSR-LS results across multiple training runs, we introduce the GAS procedure to resolve LD misalignment.
-Finally, we proposed a Latent Space Disentanglement Index (LSDI) to quantitatively summarize the degree of structural separation captured by the latent–feature association matrix output from FVH-LT and DBSR-LS.
+While bfVAE promotes informative and orthogonal LDs through capacity and dependence regularization, it itself does not explicitly attach semantic meaning to each LD or identify feature–latent associations, motivating us to propose FVH-LT and DBSR-LS as dedicated latent space interpretability techniques to quantify, visualize, and interpret the disentangled LDs To enable stable aggregation of FVH-LT and DBSR-LS results across multiple evaluation runs, we introduce the GAS procedure to resolve LD misalignment and set the foundation for result aggregation.
+Finally, we proposed the LSSI to quantify the degree of structural separation captured by the latent–feature association matrix output from FVH-LT and DBSR-LS.